hypermodeinc/hyper-commerce/README.md

 ### Sample data

 An example is provided, named `hyper_toys.csv`, and the corresponding python script to run it is named `ecommerce_populate.py`, both found at the root directory.
 Load the data using `python3 ecommerce_populate.py`, and it will show you the batched inserts and time taken.
+Please note: since this is inserting data sequentially, it will take ~18 minutes to embed & insert data.
+If you want to just try this out with a smaller dataset, feel free to shrink the csv to whatever you need.

 ### Calling the APIs